ths-community/podman/README.md

 chcon -t container_file_t -R /var/disk1/containers/bunker006/data/
 ```

-As now your own domainnames will be used (or at least a free service like nip.io which turns any IP address into a DNS name, e.g. IP address 1.11.233.44 into
+As now your own domain names will be used (or at least a free service like nip.io which turns any IP address into a DNS name, e.g. IP address 1.11.233.44 into
 1.11.233.44.nip.io and 1-11-233-44.nip.io) please review the YAML carefully - and read the documentation at https://docs.bunkerweb.io/

-Note: creating letsencrypt certificates for xyz.nip.io is possible - but it requires some patience and ability/willingsness to read logfiles.
+Note: creating "letsencrypt" (letsencrypt.org) certificates for xyz.nip.io is possible - but it requires some patience and ability/willingness to read logfiles.
 Reason: there is a max limit of certificates which can be created per domain - which is very often reached for a generic service like 'nip.io'.
 However, if this limit is reached and it refuses to generate a new certificate, the message also contains a UTC timestamp by when the counter is reset
 (usually every top of an hour, timestamp is UTC).
 Then retry shortly after.